mediadrop/mediadrop/doc/install/index.rst

-Now that you've activated the newly created virtual environment, any packages you install will only be accessible when you've activated the environment as we just did in the line above.
+Now that you've activated the newly created virtual environment, any packages you install will only be accessible when you've activated the environment.

+**NOTE: Any time you want to work with mediacore, you should thus activate the virtual environment as we just did in the line above.**

 Step 2: Install MediaCore